lsu-ddem/pathways-site/content/4_PhysicalComputing/2_Analog_IO/2_Lesson_2/index.md

 ## Distance Sensor

-distance sensors are a little unique on this list because they have their own built-in circuitry.
+Distance sensors are a little unique on this list because they have their own built-in circuitry.
 They are set up to function like a voltage divider however, which makes them easy to utilize as a means of data input.

 ![default](/images/graphics/motionsensor.jpg)